-What To Do When the Garbage Disposal Stops Working
+What to Do When the Garbage Disposal Stops Working

-Garbage disposals are a handy thing to have in our kitchens, as it allows us to take care of our drains by chopping up the pieces before they go down.
-Whether you are putting you dinner leftovers down the disposal or your child has thrown one too many action figures down the drain, you are well aware that at times they can stop working altogether.
-While it may not happen all too often, in the event your garbage disposal has stopped working, here are a few simple tips to consider in order to get it back in shape.
+Garbage disposals are a handy thing to have in our kitchens, as it allows us to take care of our drains by chopping up the pieces of food waste before they go down the drainpipe.
+Whether you are putting your dinner leftovers down the disposal, orange peels, and coffee grounds or your child has thrown one too many action figures down the drain, you are well aware that at times they can stop working altogether and will need some garbage disposal repair.

-When dealing with your garbage disposal, it is important to recognize that this device has a sensor which tells it to turn off in the event the disposal is overheating and is on overload.
+When dealing with your garbage disposal, it is important to recognize that this device has a sensor that tells it to turn off in the event the disposal is overheating and is on overload.
 When the device senses that there is too much in the disposal, it will automatically shut off in order to prevent overheating and further damage to the device.
 If overload was not the cause of the garbage disposal stops, it is also very possible that there is an electrical problem that needs to be assessed.

-To do so, simply put it through the hole located at the bottom of the disposal in the sink and once you feel the tool lock-in, you will then turn the chamber of the disposal.
+To do so, simply put it through the accessibility hole located at the bottom of the garbage disposal in the sink and once you feel the tool lock-in, you will then turn the chamber of the disposal.
 This should help remove whatever may be clogging the drain.

-Are concerned that there may be further complications with your drain, or have you found any other plumbing needs in your home?
+Are you concerned that there may be further complications with your drain, or have you found any other plumbing needs in your home?
 Please don’t hesitate to contact a trusted Kansas City plumber at A-1 Sewer & Septic Service Inc., today!
 We would love to help you with whatever your concerns may be.